 Study of law enforcement training matters.
-Urges the legislative council to assign to the appropriate committee a study of: (1) possible sources of funding for new and existing law enforcement academies; (2) possible sources of funding for law enforcement officer training; (3) alternative sources of funding for law enforcement academies and officer training; (4) the sustainability of existing revenue streams responsible for funding law enforcement academies and officer training; (5) possible locations for new or relocated law enforcement academies; (6) the repurposing of existing facilities for use as law enforcement academies; (7) the leasing of existing facilities for use as law enforcement academies; (8) the feasibility and utility of using state educational institutions or postsecondary institutions to conduct or provide law enforcement officer training programs; and (9) the modernization or revision of law enforcement officer training curriculums.
+Urges the legislative council to assign to the appropriate committee a study of: (1) possible sources of funding for new and existing law enforcement academies; (2) possible sources of funding for law enforcement officer training; (3) alternative sources of funding for law enforcement academies and officer training; (4) the sustainability of existing revenue streams responsible for funding law enforcement academies; (6) the repurposing of existing facilities for use as law enforcement academies; (7) the leasing of existing facilities for use as law enforcement academies; (7) the leasing of existing facilities for use as law enforcement academies; (8) the feasibility and utility of using state educational institutions or postsecondary institutions to conduct or provide law enforcement officer training programs; and (9) the modernization or revision of law enforcement officer training curriculums.